Historical Timeline of Los Angeles

 1962 - Dodger Stadium opens in Chavez Ravine.
 Many aficionados still call it the most beautiful stadium in baseball.

 1962 - "Heeeeere’s Johnny!"
-Johnny Carson becomes host of NBC’s The Tonight Show.
-Although the show is first broadcast from New York, it later moves to Los Angeles, and Carson becomes synonymous with the city, peppering his monologues with numerous LA-area references.
+Johnny Carson becomes the host of NBC’s The Tonight Show.
+First broadcast from New York, the show later moves to Los Angeles, and Carson becomes synonymous with the city, peppering his monologues with numerous LA-area references.

 1963 - The Pacific Cinerama Dome opens with the premiere of It's a Mad, Mad, Mad, Mad World.